0xYooZy/Zero-To-Advanced-CyberSec/Module1.md

--Module 01: Introduction to Ethical Hacking and Practical Setup
+Module 01: Introduction to Ethical Hacking and Practical Setup

--Theory
+Theory

     1. Understand the concept of penetration testing and its systematic approach.
     2. Differentiate between auditing and penetration testing, highlighting their distinct objectives and methodologies.